Brookfield snags Miami Lakes warehouse for $22M

 Brookfield Property Partners also owns the 1000-room Diplomat Beach Resort in Hollywood, one of the largest hotels in South Florida.
 The company previously planned to sell the resort to Jeffrey Soffer’s Fontainebleau Development, but the deal was called off in May.

-South Florida’s industrial market’s second quarter was its best quarter in three years, according to a recent report from Newmark Knight Frank.
+South Florida’s industrial market’s second quarter was its best quarter in three years, according to a recent report from Newmark.
 In Miami-Dade County about 1 million square feet of space was absorbed in the second quarter, up from about 850,000 square feet in the second quarter of 2019.

 Source: The Real Deal